binance-exchange/binance-official-api-docs/rest-api.md

 * Each route has a `weight` which determines for the number of requests each endpoint counts for.
 Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
 * Every request will contain `X-MBX-USED-WEIGHT-(intervalNum)(intervalLetter)` headers which has the current used weight for the IP for all request rate limiters defined.
 * Every successful order will contain a `X-MBX-ORDER-COUNT-(intervalNum)(intervalLetter)` header which has the current order count for the IP for all order rate limiters defined.
 Rejected/unsuccessful orders are not guaranteed to have `X-MBX-ORDER-COUNT-**` headers in the response.
-* When a 429 is recieved, it's your obligation as an API to back off and not spam the API.
+* When a 429 is received, it's your obligation as an API to back off and not spam the API.
-* **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (http status 418).**
+* **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (HTTP status 418).**
 * IP bans are tracked and **scale in duration** for repeat offenders, **from 2 minutes to 3 days**.
 * A `Retry-After` header is sent with a 418 or 429 responses and will give the **number of seconds** required to wait, in the case of a 418, to prevent a ban, or, in the case of a 429, until the ban is over.